lorry2018/minimajs/README.md

 ```

 #### 3 Singleton Minima.instance
-You can use the Minima.instance to access the framework in the each plugin.
+You can use the Minima.instance to access Minima framework in the each plugin.
 The Minima framework provides the features as below:
 + Service: Add/Remove/Get
 + Plugin: Get
 + Extension: Get